How Blockchain Is Transforming Banking and Finance

 Each block in a blockchain contains a list of transactions, cryptographically linked to the previous block, forming a chronological chain.
 This chaining mechanism ensures the integrity of the ledger, making it extremely difficult for malicious actors to alter historical records.
 Additionally, consensus mechanisms like Proof of Work (PoW) or Proof of Stake (PoS) ensure agreement among network participants regarding the validity of transactions, further enhancing security.

-Impact on Financial Transactions
+Impact of Blockchain Technology on Financial Transactions

 Blockchain technology has the potential to streamline financial transactions, making them faster, cheaper, and more transparent.
 One of the most significant impacts is in cross-border payments, where traditional systems often suffer from delays, high fees, and opacity.
 By leveraging blockchain, financial institutions can settle transactions in near real-time, eliminating intermediaries and reducing costs significantly.